MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 Input
 _____

-Data that need to be processed, this can be anything but in our case it is pixel data, like an image texture, a brush stroke, a procedural noise, ...
+Data that need to be processed, can be anything but in our case it is pixel data, like an image texture, a brushstroke, a procedural noise, ...

 If it is scalar, we don't need to decode it.
-We must specify that we doesn't want color-transformations by specifying for example the colorspace="raw".
+We must specify that we don't want color-transformations by specifying for example the colorspace="raw".

-If it is color this mean that **the data has been mandatory encoded in a given colorspace**.
+If it is color this means that **the data has been mandatorily encoded in a given colorspace**.
 You can hope that this encoding is specified somewhere, like in the name, in the metadata, ...
-But as color-management is a big mess still in 2021 most of the time we will assume that it's in sRGB colorspace with a transfer-function depending of the file format used.
+But as color-management is a big mess still in 2021 most of the time we will assume that it's in sRGB colorspace with a transfer-function depending on the file format used.

 In sp the Input section can be found on the image slot of each layer.
-..
-TODO link section
+See `Input Setup in Sp`_ ..

 Workspace
 _________

 Everything you create, modify go through it.
 We define how it is configured so we can always know "where to go" when transforming an Input.
 In sp this is the "Working color space".
-In OCIO term it correspond the ``scene_linear`` role (also the ``reference`` one).
+In OCIO term it corresponds the ``scene_linear`` role (also the ``reference`` one).

-Even thought sp doesn't support OCIO role, it actually read the ``scene_linear`` one to use it as the Working Colorspace.
+Even though sp doesn't support OCIO role, it read the ``scene_linear`` one to use it as the Working Colorspace.

 Display
 _______

-Once the data as been processed through the Workspace you might want to preview it.
+Once the data has been processed through the Workspace you might want to preview it.
 To do so, everybody will be using some kind of hardware display, usually a computer monitor.
-This might sounds dumb but it is a critical step.
+This might sound dumb but it is a critical step.
 So here we need to convert the Workspace data to Display data, and there is a lot to do here.